Cysharp/MagicOnion/README.md

 this.channel = new Channel("localhost", 12345, ChannelCredentials.Insecure);
 ```

-Replace this line to following.
+Replace this line to following:

 ```csharp
 var serverCred = new SslCredentials(File.ReadAllText(Path.Combine(Application.streamingAssetsPath, "server.crt")));